-The path from novice to expert forex trader is one of the degrees.
+The path from novice to expert Forex trader is one of degrees.
 You’re far from being an expert, but you’re not a newbie anymore, either.
 In truth, you’re actually in a good place.
-The goal for forex traders of all experiences is simply this: make more pips than you lose over time.
+The goal for Forex traders of all experiences is simply this: make more pips than you lose over time.
 Keeping that little nugget in mind can help the intermediate trader find more paths to success and avoid disappointment when having a bad day in the market.

 It’s great to want to be a better trader.
 However, remember that you don’t need to improve your skill level to stay consistent with your trades.
 The old saying, “If it ain’t broke, don’t fix it” applies here.
 If you have a strategy that works and are happy with it, then you have a distinct advantage over the new or unsuccessful trader.